openpublishoperation/azure-content/articles/active-directory/active-directory-saas-birst-tutorial.md

     a.
 In the Sign On URL textbox, type the URL used by your users to sign-on to your Birst Agile Business Analytics application using the following pattern: **“https://login.bws.birst.com/SAMLSSO/Service.aspx?birst.idpid=TENANTIDPID”**.

-4. On the **Configure single sign-on at Birst Agile Business Analytics** page, perform the following steps:
+1. On the **Configure single sign-on at Birst Agile Business Analytics** page, perform the following steps:
 <br><br>![Configure Single Sign-On](./media/active-directory-saas-birst-tutorial/tutorial_birst_05.png) <br>

     a.
 Click **Download certificate**, and then save the file on your computer.

     b.
 Click **Next**.

-5. To get SSO configured for your application, contact your Birst Agile Business Analytics support team via [info@birst.com](emailTo:info@birst.com) and attach the downloaded certificate file to your email.
+2. To get SSO configured for your application, contact your Birst Agile Business Analytics support team via [info@birst.com](emailTo:info@birst.com) and attach the downloaded certificate file to your email.
 Also please do provide the SAML SSO URL, Sign Out URL and Issuer URL so that they can be configured for SSO integration.

+> [!NOTE]
-> [AZURE.NOTE] Please mention to Birst team that this integration need SHA256 Algorithm (SHA1 will not be supported) so that they can set the SSO on the appropriate server like **app2101** etc.
+> Please mention to Birst team that this integration need SHA256 Algorithm (SHA1 will not be supported) so that they can set the SSO on the appropriate server like **app2101** etc.
+>
+>

-6. In the Azure AD portal, select the single sign-on configuration confirmation, and then click **Next**.
+1. In the Azure AD portal, select the single sign-on configuration confirmation, and then click **Next**.
 <br><br>![Azure AD Single Sign-On][10]<br>

-7. On the **Single sign-on confirmation** page, click **Complete**.
+2. On the **Single sign-on confirmation** page, click **Complete**.
 <br><br>![Azure AD Single Sign-On][11]

 ### Creating an Azure AD test user